Terms & Conditions

 • Itineraries:

-Sea Queen Fleet will always make every effort to keep to the agreed itinerary, however we cannot always guarantee neither diving at specific sites nor the scheduled days.
-Pending sea and weather conditions the guides and captain of the boat will have the final decision, as to which dive sites are suitable to ensure that the safety of guests, staff or boat are never compromised in any way.
+Sea Queen Fleet will always make every effort to adhere to the agreed itinerary, however we cannot always guarantee neither diving at specific sites or the scheduled days.
+Depending on sea and weather conditions, the dive guides and the boat captain have the final decision on which dive sites are suitable so as not to jeopardize the safety of guests, staff and the boat in any way.

 In the unfortunate event that dives are missed or dive sites not reached, Sea Queen Fleet will not offer a refund or compensation.